Home > What is comprehensive car insurance

 What are the alternatives to comprehensive car insurance?

-If comprehensive cover isn’t the right fit for you, there are three other types of insurance that you can consider.
+If comprehensive cover isn’t the right fit for you, there are other types of insurance that you can consider.

 Remember, it’s illegal to drive on UK roads without insurance.